gpaulissen/bootique-dotenv/README.md

 ### DOTENV COMMANDS AS OPTIONS

-There is just one command (dotenv) with an optional resource parameter that defaults to classpath:.env.
+There is just one command (dotenv) with an optional resource parameter that defaults to the system property 'dotenv.resource' or 'classpath:env.properties'.
 Please note that just one property file is allowed just like java-dotenv prescribes.

 This commmand: